How Does Equity Release on Jointly Owned Property Work?

 The uniqueness of SOER lies in its flexibility.

-You can choose to sell between 25% to 100% of your home’s future value, depending on how much money you need.
+You can choose to sell between 25% and 100% of your home’s future value, depending on how much money you need.

 This scheme still allows you to benefit from any future increase in your property’s value according to the percentage you retain.

-Please note, however, that you’re also responsible for a corresponding proportion of any fall in value.
+Please note, however, that you are also responsible for a corresponding proportion of any fall in value.

-Can You Get Equity Release With Joint Ownership?
+Can You Obtain Equity Release With Joint Ownership?

-You can obtain a joint owner equity release for up to 2 homeowners who share a single property.
+You can obtain equity release with joint ownership for up to two homeowners who share a single property.

-Both homeowners must be within the minimum age requirements stipulated by the selected plan.
+Both homeowners must meet the minimum age requirements stipulated by the selected plan.

-Here’s some important information to help you determine if you qualify.
+Some important information to help you determine if you qualify…

 How Does Shared Ownership Equity Release Work?

-Shared ownership equity release allows co-owners of a property, typically partners or spouses, to unlock the value tied up in their home while continuing to live there.
+Shared ownership equity release works by allowing co-owners of a property, typically partners or spouses, to unlock the value tied up in their home while continuing to live there.

-Both parties must meet the minimum age requirements – typically 55 – specified by the equity release provider.
+Both parties must meet the minimum age requirements—typically 55 and over—specified by the equity release provider.

 The amount that can be released depends on several factors, such as the home’s value, the age of the youngest homeowner, and the specific plan chosen.

-When both parties have passed away or moved into permanent long-term care, the property is usually sold, and the proceeds are used to pay off the equity release loan and any accumulated interest.
+When both parties have passed away or moved into permanent long-term care, the property is usually sold, and the proceeds are used to repay the equity release loan and any accumulated interest.

 Any remaining funds after the repayment are distributed to the beneficiaries of the estate.